Simplified Facade (Structural Pattern)

 🌑 Why Facade Pattern

-One day after the successful release of the movie review application wants to analyse how many users do not complete the review of a movie once started.
+After successfully releasing the movie review application, Architect Spidey wanted to analyze how many users start and do not complete a movie review.
 She needs to integrate a third-party analytic framework within the application.
 She was interested in the Google Analytics library.
-Implementing Analytics event logging in an application requires interaction with multiple Firebase library objects. like firbaseApp, Analytics, etc.
+Implementing analytics event logging in an application requires interaction with multiple Firebase library objects, such as FirebaseApp, Analytics, etc.

 🌥️ Outline